-The latest election to be held was the local elections in each of the 17 city wards on Thursday 3rd May.
+The next election in Derby city will be the local elections in each of the 17 city wards on 2 May 2019.

 To be able to stand as a candidate in local elections in the city you must meet certain criteria.
 Further information on standing as a Candidate in Local Elections is available at the electoral commission website or you can contact our electoral services team.

 If you are not already registered to vote the quickest and easiest way to register is to go to the GOV website.
-You will need your national insurance number to hand when registering as there will be an ID check as part of the registration process.
+You will need to have your national insurance number to hand when registering.

-You can also contact the electoral services team on our helpline 01332 640837 to register over the phone if you have your national insurance number to hand.
+You can also contact the electoral services team on our helpline 01332 640837 to apply to register to vote over the phone, please have your national insurance number to hand.

 Further details on postal and proxy voting are available on the Guide to Voting section of our website.

 If you have applied to vote by post or as a postal proxy you will not be able to vote at a polling station.

 Enquiries can be made to the electoral services team on firstname.lastname@example.org or call 01332 640837.

 We currently have 51 Councillors representing 17 wards across the city.